Sidonia The Sorceress: What’s in a Name?

 Visit Sardax’s excellent Blog Here

-Also highly recommended the Sardax Venus in Furs hardback and e-book out now!
+Also highly recommended the Sardax Venus in Furs hardback & e-book out now!

 Fascinating, Mistress Sidonia, and now I have another subject for browsing and further reading.
 I often wondered from where you got your name, but for some reason imagined that you’d invented it from whole cloth for its evocative sound.
 As an erotic writer I have done that many times myself.
 And now Sidonia turns out to have been a real practicing femme fatale of great and fearsome reputation.